Cross-App Integration

 A Glint owner must first define the permission scopes that App B can request.
 This is done directly in Prism's dashboard — not in Glint's UI.

-| Scope key | Suggested title | Description |
+| Scope key | Suggested title | What it allows |

 |---|---|---|